 - Whilst symptoms are routinely elicited and recorded as part of a clinical assessment at presentation to secondary care, this is not standardised and involves the doctor transcribing elicited symptoms from the participant.
 Study - Participants entering the study will complete a symptom elicitation questionnaire, anxiety questionnaire and a general CRF including resource usage - 2.
 A transabdominal and transvaginal USG is performed for all patients suspected of OC as part of NICE guidelines.
 This is usually performed by trained ultrasonographers who report the scan as per routine.
-Study Ultrasonographers will record the USG variables and score the USG using a scoring system called the IOTA 'm' rules.^{16,18} The IOTA rules have been recommended by the RCOG in women with ovarian cysts in their guidelines.9 For most women in the study, this will only mean some additional data being collected during their USG appointment, for sites that use these rules in standard practice already it may mean data collection only with no additional Work for the sonographer.
+Study Ultrasonographers will record the USG variables and score the USG using a scoring system called the IOTA 'm' rules.
+The IOTA rules have been recommended by the RCOG in women with ovarian cysts in their guidelines.
+For most women in the study, this will only mean some additional data being collected during their USG appointment, for sites that use these rules in standard practice already it may mean data collection only with no additional work for the sonographer.
 For a small number of women, this may mean an additional USG scan after consent.
-Some sites will have already used IOTA 'm' rules as part of standard care, at these sites it may be possible to collect retrospective USG data after consent. - 3.
+Some sites will have already used IOTA 'm' rules as part of standard care, at these sites it may be possible to collect retrospective USG data after consent.
+Surgery should be planned within 120 days after USG. - 3.
 Participants will have an additional blood sample taken at baseline for biomarker assessment at the end of the study.
-Treating doctors will be blinded to any new biomarker assessments done as part of this study.
+Treating doctors will be blinded to any new biomarker assessments done as part of this study, this is because all biomarker assessments are not being performed in real time.
 Details of blood sample collection will be provided in the lab manual.